tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 though my purpose this time is to develop these ideas conservatively in Java as an example project.

+#### Domain Composition Versus Magic

+It struck me as funny (after writing this section) when I read "Adobe Photoshop API magic, now available in the cloud" 😂 on the Photoshop developer page.
+It tells you to remove background via API, but you actually need **composition**, like in FP.
+You should "compose backgrounds" instead of removing them from a binary image.
+That contrasts *a simple solution for the former versus a complicated one for the latter*.

 ## Getting Started

 First, make sure to have Java 20+ installed on your development machine.
 You